STRIKE A CHORD

 NB.
 WAYACHAMP is not affiliated with Musica Viva or Strike a Chord in any way.
 The products offered here serve to prepare and facilitate WA ensembles and their entries.

-Week of 23 May: Tutorial 4 and Final recordings (2 hours)
+Week 4: Tutorial 4 and recording (2 hours)

 Venue